A television news show made by children for adults, recorded in front of a studio audience and broadcast live on the internet.

 For just £10, you can get 12 months of priority booking, exclusive offers and juicy deals.

-Book tickets to shows like Everything All of the Time and News News News entirely for free.
+Book tickets to shows; Miray Sidhom: The Bread We Break and News News News entirely for free.

-AND, there’s an added bonus of 25% off other shows such as First Time, Pink Lemonade and Frankenstein: How to Make a Monster for the next year!
+You get the added bonus of 25% off other shows such as Phoebe Frances Brown’s The Glad Game and Frankenstein: How to Make a Monster for the next year!

 ★★★★ The Times